grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 By default, the search expression is defined in such a way that the queried metrics must match the defined dimension names exactly.
 This means that in the example only metrics with exactly one dimension with name ‘InstanceId’ will be returned.

 You can untoggle `Match Exact` to include metrics that have other dimensions defined.
-Disabling ‘Match Exact’ also creates a search expression even if you don’t use wildcards.
+Disabling `Match Exact` also creates a search expression even if you don’t use wildcards.
 We simply search for any metric that matches at least the namespace, metric name, and all defined dimensions.

-### Multi-value template variables now use search expressions
+### Multi-value template variables

+> Only available in Grafana v6.5+.

-When defining dimension values based on multi-valued template variables,a search expressions is used to query for the matching metrics.
+When defining dimension values based on multi-valued template variables, a search expressions is used to query for the matching metrics.
 This enables the use of multiple template variables in one query and also allows you to use template variables for queries that have the `Match Exact` option disabled.

 Search expressions are currently limited to 1024 characters, so your query may fail if you have a long list of values.
-We recommend using the asterisk (\*) wildcard instead of the `All` option if you want to query all metrics that have any value for a certain dimension name.
+We recommend using the asterisk (`*`) wildcard instead of the `All` option if you want to query all metrics that have any value for a certain dimension name.

 The use of multi-valued template variables is only supported for dimension values.
 Using multi-valued template variables for `Region`, `Namespace`, or `Metric Name` is not supported.